Process algebra with strategic interleaving: ACP with Guarded Recursion

 The equations $\rec{X}{E} = \rec{t_X}{E}$ for a fixed $E$ express that the constants $\rec{X}{E}$ make up a solution of $E$.
 The conditional equations $E \Limpl X = \rec{X}{E}$ express that this solution is the only one.

 In extensions of \ACP\ whose axioms include RSP, we have to deal with conditional equational formulas with a countably infinite number of premises.
 Therefore, infinitary conditional equational logic is used in deriving equations from the axioms of extensions of \ACP\ whose axioms include RSP.
-A complete inference system for infinitary conditional equational logic can be found in, for example, \cite{GV93}.
-It is noteworthy that derivations are allowed to be of countably infinite length in infinitary conditional equational logic.
+A complete inference system for infinitary conditional equational logic can be found in, for example,~\cite{GV93}.
+In the case of infinitary conditional equational logic derivation trees may be infinitely branching, but they may not have infinite branches.